 The durable plastic is weather resistant.
 You can probably expect it to last several seasons.
 The lid is difficult to snap on and take off, but at least you know raccoons won’t be getting into it.
 It also keeps the feed dry.

 The bucket design might seem silly, but it actually makes it easy to carry and hang.
-It holds five gallons of feed or roughly 40 lbs, so you can leave it for extended periods of time without refilling.
+It holds five gallons or roughly 40 pounds of feed, so you can leave it for extended periods of time without refilling.
 We really suggest this feeder for anyone who has a long-established herd that they’re familiar with.
 Because it can be programmed so precisely, it’s great for managing deer.

 - Highly programmable